Rinze283/Author---HydraMarker/README.md

 A commercial example, the camera-based digital pen.
 The pen captures and converts handwritten analog information into digital data.
 It locates itself on a digital paper based on a bottom view camera.
 The camera observes the dot array hidden in the paper, but only a small sub-region (typically 6 $\times$ 6).
 The pen must read its absolute position on this paper based on this 6 $\times$ 6 ID tag.
 See the trick?
 <br />
 <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/digital_pen.png width=200><br />
 Well, the dot array is actually built from **de Bruijn sequence**.
 It is different from marker field, but the purpose of "position-sensing" is the same.
-In many applications, the visual conditions is not as good as this pen-paper configuration.
-There might be occlusions, disturbance, curved surface.
-More importantly, reading 4 states might be unreliable (2D position-sensing marker built from de Bruijn sequence has 4 states, but from marker field only has 2 states).
+In many applications, the visual conditions are not as good as this pen-paper configuration.
+There might be occlusions, disturbances, curved surfaces.
+More importantly, position-sensing marker built from de Bruijn sequence has 4 states, but from marker field only has 2 states.
+Reading 4 states is less reliable than reading 2 states (this is why most popular markers are binary).
 So we need marker field.
 However, generating marker field is not easy.
-The most practical method is proposed by Szentandrasi *et al*.
+The most practical method was proposed by Szentandrasi *et al*.

     I. Szentandrasi, M. Zacharias, J. Havel, A. Herout, M. Dubska, and R. Kajan, “Uniform marker fifields: Camera localization by orientable de bruijn tori,” in Proc.
 IEEE International Symposium on Mixed and Augmented Reality.
 IEEE, 2012, pp. 319–320.